LoganPaulus/fivem-stuff/README.md

 # fivem-stuff
- all of the Fivem stuff that Ive used or something.
+ all of the Fivem stuff that Ive used/made.
 This shit is outdated, if you want to use it, go ahead.
 # ITS OUTDATED
 I have used Discord.js v12 to build it.
 Go cry about it, keep the comments to yourself.
 # SUPPORT